Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Electrify 2515 Community Pilot.
-Key projects include More Trains More Services Stage Two - Mortdale to Kiama Capital Works, Bulli Bypass Feasibility Study, and The Works Corrimal.
-Relevant details are provided below.
+AreaSearch has identified a single project likely affecting this area: Electrify 2515 Community Pilot.
+Other key projects are More Trains More Services Stage Two - Mortdale to Kiama Capital Works, Bulli Bypass Feasibility Study, and Woonona Place.

 Professional plan users can use the search below to filter and access additional projects.